boostorg/website-v2/docs/static_content.md

 - `/site/index.html`

 We first try to retrieve the static content using the exact S3 key specified in the site-to-S3 mapping.
 If we can't find the content using that key, we will try alternative S3 keys based on the `site_path` and `s3_path` properties in the `{env}_static_config.json` file.

+## Caching

+See [Caching and the `RenderedContent` model](./caching_rendered_content.md) for how Django-side caching is handled.

+Cacching is also handled via Fastly CDN.